 Jasper’s chin rested against his chest, his eyes closed, his brow just slightly drawn together as if he were sleeping.
 He stood for several moments taking in all that he could from the frailty of the absorbed signature, rubbing his fingertips together, massaging the signature into a more firmly rooted memory.
 The gesture was nothing more than a force of habit.

 His head cocked to the side.
 Well, she certainly isn’t a lunatic.
 That blew that theory out of the water.
 Other Wardens had suggested that perhaps she, the woman in the ugly nightdress, was one of the Broken, the kind who had to be given over to Magen before they reached complete adulthood.
 The Broken were far too dangerous otherwise.
 They were uncontained Magen power with little-to-no concept of reality.
 The power within them drove them mad, turned them into weapons of mass destruction.
 They couldn’t be reasoned with.

 At least that was one concern brushed away.
-On the contrary, this young lady was very firmly grounded which only troubled Jasper.
+On the contrary, this young lady was very firmly grounded, which only troubled Jasper.

 What else did he see?
 What else could he gather?
-He concentrated deeper, shifting his head at slight angels as if he was trying to hear a very faint voice, and he was.
+He concentrated deeper, shifting his head at slight angels as if trying to hear a very faint voice, and he was.
 The word, coming forth, translated in a pulse of energy, finally came into focus and held strong long enough for Jasper to receive it and not lose hold of it.
-Resolute.

 As usual her physical attributes would be taken into consideration with Trident, but they would not be held with the highest of esteem.
 Attributes like those were seedy.
 They could be easily mistaken with someone else’s.
 But Signature Traits, like being resolute, were strong and easy to grasp.
 They were solid—distinct.
 Everyone had a unique type of resolution.
 This woman’s resolution was specific; it reminded Jasper of his own.